U.S. Coast Guard, Department of Homeland Security.

 By Mail: Mr. Davis J. Breyer, Alternate Designated Federal Officer of the Merchant Mariner Medical Advisory Committee, 2703 Martin Luther King Jr. Ave.
 SE, Stop 7509, Washington, DC 20593-7509.

 FOR FURTHER INFORMATION CONTACT:

 Mr. Davis J. Breyer, Alternate Designated Federal Officer of the Merchant Mariner Medical Advisory Committee, 2703 Martin Luther King Jr. Ave.
 SE, Stop 7509, Washington, DC 20593-7509, telephone 202-372-1445, fax 202-372-8382 or email@example.com.

 End Further Info

 Start Supplemental Information

-Members of MMMAC will be appointed and serve as Special Government Employees (SGEs) as defined in section 202(a) of title 18 United States Code.
-As candidates for appointment as SGEs, applicants are required to complete Confidential Financial Disclosure Reports (OGE Form 450).
-The Coast Guard may not release the reports or information in them to the public except under an order issued by the Federal court or otherwise provided under the Privacy Act (5 U.S.C.
-552(a)).
-Applicants can obtain this form by going to the Web site of the Office of Government Ethics (http://www.oge.gov), or by contacting the ADFO.
-Applications which are not accompanied by a completed OGE Form 450 will not be considered.
+If you are selected as a member you will be appointed and serve as a Special Government Employee as defined in section 202(a) of Title 18, U.S.C.
+Applicants for appointment as a Special Government Employee are required to Start Printed Page 61018complete a Confidential Financial Disclosure Report (OGE Form 450).
+The U.S. Coast Guard may not release the reports or the information in them to the public except under an order issued by a federal court or as otherwise provided under the Privacy Act (5 U.S.C.
+552a).
+Only the Designated U.S. Coast Guard Ethics Official or his or her designee may release a Confidential Financial Disclosure Report.
+Applicants can obtain this form by going to the website of the Office of Government Ethics (www.oge.gov) or by contacting the individual listed above in FOR FURTHER INFORMATION CONTACT.
+Applications that are not accompanied by a completed OGE Form 450 will not be considered.